 The Mechanical Engineering Technology program concentrates on product design through the study of design principles, problem-solving, engineering materials, and manufacturing processes and machines.
 Learn about electricity and electronics, metrology, tool design, and more.
 Become qualified for multiple technologist positions, including product designer, CAD designer, R&D technician, and tool designer

 Associate in Science Degree

 Students at the associate in science level of the Mechanical Engineering Technology program concentrate on product design.
 They study the design of products by learning design principles, sketching, problem solving, and how both the engineering materials and manufacturing processes and machines are selected and scheduled.
 Students gain a wide background of knowledge in such areas as electricity and electronics, metrology and the measurements of products, manufacturing processes, and tool design.

-The graduate with an Associate in Science Degree in Mechanical Engineering Technology is eligible to continue on for a Bachelor of Science in Mechanical Engineering Technology.
+Graduates with an Associate in Science Degree in Mechanical Engineering Technology are eligible to continue on for a Bachelor of Science in Mechanical Engineering Technology.

 “We look for candidates who have a combination of both practical, hands-on experience, as well as solid education.
 We have found that New England Tech graduates fit that need quite nicely.
 We’ve hired New England Tech grads in the past and have been thrilled because they come to us prepared for the task at hand and, within a short period of time, the New England Tech grads have been able to expand their careers.